Scikous/chrome-bookmark-manager/README.md

 ### Keyboard Shortcuts
 > :information_source: Before using, make sure to select a default folder
 - Ctrl+Shift+S - saves bookmark to default folder
-- Ctrl+Shift+Z - deletes bookmark from default folder
+- Ctrl+Shift+Z - deletes bookmark from currently highlighted and with subsequent presses from the next location